Topics > Animals and plants > Living with wildlife

 Grey-headed flying foxes have been visiting South Australia for decades from Queensland, New South Wales and Victoria, but it wasn't until 2010 that they established a permanent camp in Botanic Park in Adelaide.
 This is thought to be due to a combination of factors including habitat loss, competition for food resources and the effects of climate change.
 The Botanic Park camp has been growing in size, with the number of flying foxes using the camp exceeding an estimated 50,000.

-There are also a smaller camps in the southeast near Millicent, Naracoorte and Mount Gambier.
+There are also smaller camps in the southeast near Millicent, Naracoorte and Mount Gambier.
 Small camps have also been recorded at Port Augusta and Port Pire.
 Sightings of grey-headed flying foxes have also been recorded across the Eyre Peninsula, suggesting they are now travelling further west.

 Grey-headed flying foxes